noampetrank/Ubuntu-Setup-Scripts/README.md

 2.1. cd into the home directory (`/home/buga`)
 2.2.
 Run `ll | grep root`
 2.3.
 There should be no files with root ownership, if there are run `sudo chown -R buga:buga <filename> <filename> <filename>`
+3. Important: Log out and log in to the computer to apply new settings
 3. Make sure you can compile the code via ./make.sh
 3.1. cd into git directory (`~/Bugatone-Space`)
 3.2. run `./make.sh linux`, there is no need for sudo